logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/additional-tasks-and-tools/executing-cross-platform-mobile-automated-tests/linking-a-variation-to-a-version/_index.md

 ![](/images/TA_Automation/Images/Mobile_automation_linked_variations_res.png)

-**Important:** You must modify the action or interface entity of the respective variations to have TestArchitect execute mobile automated tests on the selected mobile platforms.
+{{<important>}} You must modify the action or interface entity of the respective variations to have TestArchitect execute mobile automated tests on the selected mobile platforms.
 For example:

 ![](/images/TA_Automation/Images/Mobile_automation_linked_variations_res_details.png)